We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-You should insert your suppository at the same time each day.
+Be sure to insert the suppository at the same time each day.
 You may find that bedtime works best for your schedule.

-- You may see some improvement in as little as one day, but you should take the full course of medication to ensure that the infection doesn’t return.
+- You may see some improvement in as little as one day, but it’s important to complete the full course of medication to ensure that the infection doesn’t return.

-- If your infections are chronic, consider using one suppository each day.
+- If you experience chronic or recurring infections, consider using one suppository each day.

-- In all cases, contact your doctor for more individual help with dosage, frequency, and other concerns.
+- In all cases, contact your healthcare professional for help with dosage, frequency, and other concerns.

-Although boric acid suppositories are generally safe for adults to use, minor side effects are possible.
+Although boric acid suppositories are generally safe for adults,

 - burning at the insertion site